 The RSG Offloading Alternative would eliminate potential land use and recreation, system and transportation safety, and visual resources (Class II) impacts associated with the Proposed Project.
 Offloading the RSGs at the Intake Cove would avoid conflicts with land- and water-based traffic near Port San Luis associated with commercial and recreational vessel moorings, local restaurant and shop traffic near Harford Pier, and DCPP employee traffic along the Access Road.
 The Intake Cove would also reduce the visual impacts from nighttime lighting in Port San Luis during the RSG offloading and transporting activities.
 The navigational and transportation safety impacts to the general public would be removed because of the isolated location of the DCPP Intake Cove.
+The Intake Cove Alternative would also eliminate resources (Class II) impacts associated with the Proposed Project.
+Offloading the RSG offloading the RSG offloading and transporting activities.

-The Intake Cove Alternative would also eliminate potential land use conflicts with the San Luis Obispo County local coastal policies that dictate coastal and recreational resource access.
+nate potential land use conflicts with the San Luis Obispo County local coastal policies that dictate coastal and recreational resource access.
 In addition, the Intake Cove Alternative would not impede emergency vehicle access to the DCPP facility because the RSG transport equipment would not utilize the DCPP Access Road or pass through the Access Gate.

-Air quality and noise impacts could be reduced by avoiding offloading and transport activities in the vicinity of the publicly-accessible Port San Luis and the community of Avila Beach.
+Air quality and noise impacts could be reduced by avoiding offloading and transport activities in the vicinity of the publicly accessible Port San Luis and the community of Avila Beach.
 Emissions of air pollutants from offloading and transport activities under the Intake Cove Alternative would be less than the Proposed Project because of the shorter distance between the offloading location and the TSA.
 With regard to noise, the Intake Cove alternative would impact fewer individuals during transport activities because the Intake Cove is isolated from the general public.